-Please keep in mind, as you are reading this post that I don’t do product reviews very often, but sometimes I come across a product that I just cannot live without (life-changing products are few and very far between) and that is when I share it with all of my readers.
+Please keep in mind, as you are reading this post that I don’t do product reviews very often, but sometimes I come across a product that I just cannot live without (life-changing products are few and very far between) and that is when I have to share it with all of my readers.
 You see, I buy every single product that I have ever reviewed, myself.
 This ensures that you guys are getting a completely unbiased opinion (I never do paid reviews) so that you will get the honest to goodness true way that I feel about something…

 Yes, I know that I could make way more money doing paid reviews…but at what cost?
 I don’t want to lead my readers astray just to make myself a couple more bucks…it just doesn’t seem very ethical.
 I’m going to be hopping off that soap box, lol, and will jump right into what I have to say about this new product, well it’s new to me anyway, and tell you guys why I won’t ever be going back to the regular old-school mouse traps for my pest control needs.